tringo286/Expense-Tracker/README.md

 ![Admind page](./images/adminPage.png)

 ### 6. Deployed Website
-You can access the live version of this application at: [Expense Tracker](https://spendings-tracker-app.netlify.app)
+You can access the live version of this application at: [Expense Tracker App](https://spendings-tracker-app.netlify.app)